 MARK B. BORG, JR., PHD., a psychoanalyst practicing in New York City, has written extensively about the intersection of psychoanalysis and community crisis intervention.

 GRANT H. BRENNER M.D., is a psychiatrist & psychoanalyst practicing in New York City, specializes in treatment of mood and anxiety disorders related to childhood trauma, has done considerable volunteer work in disaster mental health.

-DANIEL BERRY RN, MHA, has practiced in New York City for 28 years, focusing on services for persons affected by abuse, trauma and addiction.
+DANIEL BERRY RN, MHA, has practiced in New York City since 1987, focusing on services for persons affected by abuse, trauma and addiction.